Warner Bros. Discovery International

 Warner Bros.
-Discovery International (formerly Turner Broadcasting System International and WarnerMedia International) is the international unit of Warner Bros.
+Discovery International, formerly known as Turner Broadcasting System International and WarnerMedia International, is the international unit of Warner Bros.
 Discovery Global Linear Networks led by President Gerhard Zeiler.
 The unit oversees the production, broadcasting and promotion of its key brands outside of the United States.
 These brands include Adult Swim, Animal Planet, Boomerang, Cartoon Network, Discovery Channel, HBO, TLC, TBS, TNT, and Warner TV.

 The networks' headquarters are located in London.
 Other international offices are located in São Paulo, Santiago, Mexico City, Amsterdam, Warsaw, Milan, Mumbai, Paris, Singapore, Bogotá, and Auckland amongst others.

 Divisions

 Europe, Middle East, and Africa

 In 1985, Ted Turner would launch a European division in London, England, which reached across the Middle East and African regional feeds, Around the same time Discovery Channel would launch in April in Europe.
 In mid-2007, Discovery Networks Europe would be split into two various branches around Europe.

 On 27 November 2012, Discovery announced it would acquire Dubai-based broadcaster Takhayal Entertainment, which owns MENA lifestyle channel Fatafeat.
 This acquisition was then completed.

 On 21 December 2012, Discovery announced it had acquired a 20% stake in the pan-European sports broadcaster Eurosport from TF1 Group for €170 million (US$221.6 million).
 On 21 January 2014, Discovery acquired an additional 51% share to gain controlling interest, and subsequently acquired the remainder for €491 million in July 2015 to receive sole ownership.

 In June 2015, Discovery acquired pan-European rights to the Olympic Games from 2018 through 2024, excluding Russia, on all platforms, in a €1.3 billion deal.
 Discovery will primarily broadcast the Games on local outlets (including Eurosport), but will sub-license coverage to over-the-air broadcasters in each region.

 Through its purchase of SNI, Discovery added the Polish broadcaster TVN Group to its European portfolio, which SNI had acquired in 2015 from ITI Group and Canal+ Group., as well as the UKTV joint venture with BBC Worldwide (later BBC Studios).

 In August 2016, Discovery renewed its distribution deals in 12 countries with shareholder Liberty Global.
 On 31 January 2017, after nearly facing a carriage dispute, Discovery renewed its distribution deals in Germany and the United Kingdom with Sky plc.